ndali25/test4/README.md

 # Dockerfile Instructions
 1. WORKDIR /app
 2. COPY all files into /app
-3. Install required Python packages using pip
+3. Install all required Python packages
-4. Create folder /app/99_logs
+4. Create /app/99_logs folder
+5. CMD: **headless execution only**:
-5. CMD: Execute notebook automatically using nbconvert: jupyter nbconvert --to notebook --execute analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb --output executed_notebook.ipynb
+   `jupyter nbconvert --to notebook --execute analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb --output executed_notebook.ipynb --ExecutePreprocessor.timeout=600`
-   Move executed_notebook.ipynb to /app/99_logs/
+   Move `executed_notebook.ipynb` to `/app/99_logs/`
 6. Do NOT expose ports
-7. Do NOT start interactive Jupyter server
+7. Do NOT start interactive server

-# Build Docker Image
-docker build -t test4-python -f Dockerfile.python .

-# Run Container
-docker run --rm -v "$(pwd)/99_logs:/app/99_logs" test4-python

-# Check Outputs
-ls 99_logs/
-# Should contain executed_notebook.ipynb and all figures/tables